willwin4sure/vault/🤔Inference and Information/Information/Information Projection and Pythagoras' Theorem.md

+> Finding the most likely distribution in a family, given a certain model.
+Also a "triangle inequality" for KL divergence.

 In this section, we introduce the notion of an information projection, which tells us which distribution in $\mathcal{P}$ we are least surprised to observe given that our model of the world is $q$.

 > [!definition] (I-projection)